ARTICLE I. NAME AND PURPOSE

-- The Secretary will take, record, and file meetings minutes; oversee incoming correspondence for the organization, and maintain records and report on financial transactions.
+- The Secretary will take, record, and file meetings minutes; oversee incoming correspondence for the organization, and maintain records of party correspondence and activity.

 - The Auditor will direct the planning, accounting, and correspondence of all financial records both internally and with external government bodies.

 Section C. REQUIREMENTS FOR RUNNING FOR AND HOLDING OFFICE

-- All officers and candidates for office must be current members.
+- All officers and candidates for office must be members in good standing.

 Section D. NOMINATIONS AND ELECTIONS